Kimberle Koile, Ph.D.

 - Ph.D.
 MIT, Computer Science (AI), Department of EECS

 - B.A.
-UT Austin, Chemistry, minor in Education
+UT Austin, Chemistry; minor in Math, teaching certificate

 6.001: Structure and Interpretation of Computer Programs